cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 # Randomness Wrapper

-Let x be the raw entropy output of a CSPRNG.
+Let x be the output of a CSPRNG.
 When properly instantiated, x should be indistinguishable from a random string of length |x|.
 However, as previously discussed, this is not always true.
-To mitigate this problem, we propose an approach for wrapping the CSPRNG output with a construction that artificially injects randomness into a value that may be lacking entropy.
+To mitigate this problem, we propose an approach for wrapping the CSPRNG output with a construction that mixes secret data into a value that may be lacking randomness.

-Let G(n) be an algorithm that generates n random bytes from raw entropy, i.e., the output of a CSPRNG.
+Let G(n) be an algorithm that generates n random bytes, i.e., the output of a CSPRNG.
 Define an augmented CSPRNG G' as follows.
 Let Sig(sk, m) be a function that computes a signature of message m given private key sk.
 Let H be a cryptographic hash function that produces output